-To be honest it was not our best trip due to the insane crowds.
+The only downside was the insane crowds.
+I’ve never seen Disneyland so full.
 It was hard to ignore the giant masses of people, which seemed to only multiply at night.
 Props though to Disneyland workers who were directing the crowds with glow sticks to try to maneuver guests around in the best way possible.

 Despite the crowds though we still had fun, because it’s hard to go wrong with Disneyland AND Halloween.

-So without further ado, here are some highlights from the Spookiest Place on Earth…
+So without further ado, here are some highlights and park tips from the Spookiest Place on Earth…

 The Haunted Mansion